-This act was further amended by the Virtual Assets (Amendment) Act, 2021 (Act No. 8 of 2021), which incorporated additional provisions to strengthen regulatory oversight and ensure compliance with international obligations related to anti-money laundering and counter-terrorism financing.
+The St. Kitts and Nevis Virtual Asset Act was further amended by the Virtual Assets (Amendment) Act, 2021 (Act No. 8 of 2021), which incorporated additional provisions to strengthen regulatory oversight and ensure compliance with international obligations related to anti-money laundering and counter-terrorism financing.